kaapana/kaapana/docs/excluded/kaapana_documentation.rst

 It is also possible to create your own visualizations and dashboards.
 For this functionality mainly two frameworks are used:

-- `Elasticsearch <https://medium.com/@victorsmelopoa/an-introduction-to-elasticsearch-with-kibana-78071db3704>`__ as database and search engine for metadata
+- `OpenSearch <https://opensearch.org/>`__ as database and search engine for metadata
-- `Kibana <https://www.elastic.co/guide/en/kibana/current/introduction.html>`__ for the visualizations and filters
+- `OpenSearch Dashboards <https://opensearch.org/docs/latest/dashboards/index/>`__ for the visualizations and filters

-In order to get a basic understanding of visualizations and dashboards, existing documentation from Kibana can be used.
+In order to get a basic understanding of visualizations and dashboards, existing documentation from OpenSearch Dashboards can be used.

 .. raw:: latex